Blackhead Extractors: Miracle Tool or Skincare No-No?

 Big old NAY from me, especially at home.
 I’ve had extractions done during facials, and honestly think they are more trouble than they’re worth.
 Painful, tedious, and the results last for…oh, all of 24 hours or so.
 They’re like an invasive Biore strip — sure does sound like a brilliant idea, but the results are temporary and kind of disappointing.

-I do own an extractor, however — I bought it ages ago, thinking that I’d be able to extend the results of a facial at home.
+I do own an extractor (link to a different one here), however — I bought it ages ago, thinking that I’d be able to extend the results of a facial at home.
 And frankly, it messed my skin up terribly.
 Inferior tool?
 Bad technique?
 Possibly, but it definitely taught me the value of going easy on my quick-to-overcompensate-in-the-oil-department skin.
 Forcefully squeezing out gunk below the surface has all the benefits of popping zits — which is to say, not many.
 And done badly (i.e. at home), it will often make things worse.
 You can spread bacteria, injure skin cells, cause infection, etc. I’d say it’s a technique best left for the professionals.

 I keep my extractor on hand in case of emergencies — like a really prominent or painful blackhead ever appears.
 I have no problems with going after the occasional problem pore now and then.
 But if I find myself getting extraction-happy, I usually wake up the next morning with red, angry skin and a full-on pimple.